6 Types of Wood for Phinisi Boats in Indonesia

 1. Indigenous to Indonesia

+Their local availability ensures sustainability, supports regional economies, and continues centuries old ecological knowledge.
 Builders often harvest timber with care and timing, following cycles that respect forest regeneration.

 2. Exceptional Marine Durability

-These woods are naturally resistant to saltwater, pests, and rot, which is critical for ships that may spend years at sea.
+These woods are naturally resistant to saltwater, pests, and rot.
+This is critical for ships that may spend years at sea.
+Ironwood, for example, is incredibly dense and water resistant, making it ideal for the keel and main frame.

 Teak’s natural oils protect against decay, while bitti wood offers just the right balance of strength and flexibility for shaping curved hulls.